kraken-robotics/The-Kraken-Pathfinding/README.md

 ## License

 This project is licensed under the [MIT license](https://raw.githubusercontent.com/PFGimenez/The-Kraken-Pathfinding/master/LICENSE), which is very permissive.
-I'd love to know the projects that use Kraken ; please keep me posted !
+I'd love to know the projects that use Kraken; please keep me posted !

 ## Acknowledgements